Life, just like a roller coaster it has its ups and downs. You may even experience a few twists and turns along the journey.Nancy Dadami

-Here are 10 tips to help you stay focused even during difficult times.
+Here are ten tips to help you stay focused even during difficult times.

-- Set a “Worry” Time Limit – Set time limits to letting loose of your feelings and feeling all the things you need.
-Maybe you choose 10 minutes during your day where you won’t be interrupted and let your feelings out.
+- Set a “Worry” Time Limit – Set time limits to letting loose your feelings and feeling everything you need.
+Maybe you choose 10 minutes during your day when you won’t be interrupted and let your feelings out.
 You can even set many time limits.
-For example, if you must get through a day of work or an emotional difficulty, set a time later for feeling all the feelings so that you can get through your current situation.
+For example, if you must get through a day of work or emotional difficulty, set a time later for feeling all the feelings so that you can get through your current situation.

-- Sleep Well – This can be a hard thing to do when you’re having a tough time in life, but you must try to make your sleep a priority in good and bad times.
-You can always catch up later when it’s vital that you are awake.
+- Sleep Well – This can be hard to do when you’re having a tough time in life, but you must try to prioritize your sleep in good and bad times.
+You can always catch up later when you must be awake.
 A power nap might be the right action to help you catch up on sleep.

-- Eat Right – When a crisis is occurring your body processes are in high alert.
+- Eat Right – When a crisis occurs, your body processes are vigilant.
 It’s not the time to start eating unhealthy food.
-It’s a time that you want to take great care of your body by providing it with the fuel it needs.
-Set a schedule and make sure you’re eating enough good nutrition and calories to give yourself fuel.
-It is a time to get more vegetables, fruits, water, and good quality protein.
+It’s when you want to take great care of your body by providing it with the fuel it needs.
+Set a schedule and ensure you’re eating enough good nutrition and calories to fuel yourself.
+It is a time to get more vegetables, fruits, water, and good-quality protein.

 - Keep Exercising – It may be even more important now to find time for your walks than at any other time.
 Walking in nature or your neighborhood burns off stress and worry.
-Exercise even helps you sleep better, feel more positive, and is a great way to get through hard times
+Exercise even helps you sleep better and feel more positive, and it is a great way to get through hard times.

-- Be Mindful – It’s easy to get distracted when your emotions are being affected by what is happening in your life or the world.
-However, before you start a new activity, always take time to center yourself with a good deep breath so that you can be mindful of what is happening right this moment.
-The issue may still be there when you are centered and you will be calmer in dealing with it.
+- Be Mindful – It’s easy to get distracted when your emotions are affected by what is happening in your life or the world.
+However, before you start a new activity, always center yourself with a good deep breath so that you can be mindful of what is happening right now.
+The issue may still be there when you are centered, and you will be calmer in dealing with it.

-- Keep an “I’m okay” Journal – When things are bad, it’s hard to feel like anything will ever be okay again.
+- Keep an “I’m okay” Journal – It’s hard to feel like anything will ever be okay again when things are bad.
 However, most of the time, you can find some things that are at least okay about your day, if not something to be outright grateful for now.
-An I’m Okay journal helps you focus on what is going well in your life.
-The more you focus on what is going well the better you will feel.
+An I’m Okay journal helps you focus on what is going well.
+The more you focus on what is going well, the better you will feel.

 - Clean Up Your Environment – Allowing your environment to get cluttered and dirty when the world is crumbling around you seems like a natural thing to do, but the truth is, it makes things worse.
 Clutter robs you of your physical and emotional energy, causing you to feel scattered, frustrated, and overwhelmed.
-Set a regular time that you keep your environment clean because that’s going to help you feel more in control, confident and successful.
+Set a regular time to keep your environment clean because that will help you feel more in control, confident and successful.

 - Ask for Help – If you are having trouble controlling your thoughts and nothing you try is working after a few days, you may want to ask for help.
-Counselors, life coaches, and soul menotrs can help you through difficult times so that you can focus on the other things that are important to you.
+Counselors, life coaches, and soul mentors can help you through tricky times so that you can focus on the other essential things.

 A life well-lived is going to have difficult times.
-The rollercoaster of life is what makes it exciting, that is how learn.
+The rollercoaster of life makes it exciting; that is how I learn.
 Going through challenges helps you grow.
 You feel new emotions, try new things, and come out better for the experience, even if it felt impossible while it was happening.

 Everything passes eventually, and you can get through difficult times without losing focus on what is important to you.
 Hold onto that safety bar as your rollercoaster car is diving.
 You will make it.